Hot Springs, Arkansas: Baseball in Hot Springs

 St. Patrick's Day, 1918, is nicknamed the "Day that changed Baseball Forever."
 Boston Red Sox' pitcher Babe Ruth hit a long Home Run into the Arkansas Alligator Farm and Petting Zoo that altered the course of baseball history.
-In the opening exhibition game against Brooklyn at Whittington Park, Ruth (coming off a 24–13 season) was a last minute replacement at first base, his first time at a position other than pitcher.
+In the opening exhibition game against Brooklyn at Whittington Park, Ruth (coming off a 24–13 season) was a last-minute replacement at first base, his first time at a position other than pitcher.
 Ruth hit two long home runs that day while playing the field for the first time.
-His first home run was a long blast that landed in a wood pile.
-However, his second Home run is legendary in its record setting length and eventual effect on Ruth.
+His first home run was a long blast that landed in a woodpile.
+However, his second Home run is legendary in its record-setting length and eventual effect on Ruth.
 It was a shot that traveled an astonishing estimated 573 feet.

 After that day Ruth became a hitter, switching from being just a pitcher.
 In Hot Springs, Ruth could be seen walking the streets, visiting the bath spas, and gambling at the nearby horse track.
 There is a Ruth plaque both inside and outside the Alligator Farm, as well as a home plate marker at the former Whittington Park across the street.

 The Pittsburgh Pirates trained for over a decade at Whittington Park.
 Hall of Fame shortstop Honus Wagner became a fixture in the city.
 As evidence of this, Wagner purchased and donated basketball uniforms and equipment to Hot Springs High School in 1912.
-The uniforms were in the Pittsburgh Pirates colors of black and gold and subsequently the high school switched permanently to those colors.
+The uniforms were in the Pittsburgh Pirates colors of black and gold, and subsequently, the high school switched permanently to those colors.
 Wagner also refereed a basketball game for the school that season, something he would later repeat.

 In 1952, an 18-year old Hank Aaron played in the Negro American League championship for the Indianapolis Clowns against the Birmingham Black Barons at Majestic Park.

 On October 22, 1953, Jackie Robinson played in an exhibition game at Majestic Park.
 Having broken Major League Baseball's color barrier in 1947, Robinson's squad played the Negro American League All-Stars that day, losing 14–9.

 The First Boys of Spring is a 2015 documentary covering the history of Hot Springs Baseball spring training.
 The film features many Hot Springs historical items and references.
 Produced by Arkansas filmmaker Larry Foley, it is narrated by Hot Springs area native, actor Billy Bob Thornton.
-The Foley documentary is aired nationally on the MLB Network, first airing in February, 2016.
+The Foley documentary is aired nationally on the MLB Network, first airing in February 2016.